Digital Syllabus Design

 There are some simple steps you can take to ensure that your syllabus document meets accessibility standards for students with visual impairments who are using screen reader technology.
 Microsoft Word has an “Accessibility Checker” tool which allows you to run an accessibility scan of your document and provide you with a report of how you can improve any discovered accessibility issues.
 The following resources demonstrate how to use Word's Accessibility Checker feature:

-Also consider converting your Word document to a PDF (Portable Document Format).
+Consider converting your Word document to a PDF (Portable Document Format).
 PDF documents do not require that your students have Microsoft Word installed on their computing devices.
-Students can install free PDF readers on their laptops, tablets, and smartphones to review your course syllabus.
+Students can install free PDF readers on their laptops, tablets, and smartphones to review your course syllabi.

 Depending on how creative you want to get, there are some easy and slightly more complex tools at your disposal for creating an interactive syllabus.
 By adding a navigation structure, incorporating multimedia, creating hyperlinks, and more, you can improve student retention of your digital syllabus; information is more visually pleasing and students have easy access to the information they need.

 One simple method of adding interactivity to your digital syllabus is to include a hyperlinked Table of Contents.
-On the first or second page of your syllabus, students can review the Table of Contents and click on hyperlinked text to quickly navigate to the appropriate section (i.e. assignments, grading structure, rubrics).
-To set up a Table of Contents in Word 2016 use the following steps:(Note: Use your BSU credentials to access videos)
+On the first or second page of your syllabus, students can review the Table of Contents and click on hyperlinked text to quickly navigate to the appropriate section (e.g. assignments, grading structure, rubrics).
+To set up a Table of Contents in Word, use the following steps:(Note: Use your BSU credentials to access videos)

 - Create Headings for each section of your Syllabus in Word (video)